fubinf/sedrila/docs/internal_notes.md

   to obtain locality and to make it easier to randomize task selection when creating a course instance.
 - We use a various custom Markdown extensions ("macros") for
     - file-local table of contents;
     - value-added integrity-checked links to tasks, taskgroups, chapters, and glossary entries;
     - embedding instructor-only content to be used for the instructor version of the webpages;
     - embedding highlighted optional hints (with fold/unfold functionality);
     - other preconfigured formatting, in particular for structuring the content of task descriptions into background, goal, instruction, and deliverables ("submission") parts.
-- We use plain, mostly passive HTML for the generated course webpage, with only very little JavaScript.
+- We use plain, mostly passive HTML for the generated course webpage, with almost no JavaScript.
 - We support localizing a fork of a sedrila course in a manner that can avoid most merge conflicts with later improvements of the original course.
 - We use a student git repository for all solution transportation and bookkeeping.